On this page...

 Entire works have been devoted to the wrongful use of the Latin word lucifer, all dependent upon turning a descriptive phrase into a person.
 Various religious efforts, both for and against, have developed out of this.
 A Luciferian (noun) is said to be a believer in or disciple of Luciferianism.
 Amongst their adherents are those who consider Lucifer to be a literal entity, promoting Lucifer as a god deserving of worship, while others use the term figuratively in their pursuit of so-called enlightenment.
 On the other side of tracks, there are those who believe Luciferian (adjective) deeds and agendas are those nefarious acts whose source is the personage of Lucifer, whom they believe to be the Devil, and they use the word Luciferian as an adjective to describe most everything they disagree with.

 Lest any be confused regarding what I have written: I do not converse in Latin.
 I have no use for the Latin translation of the Scriptures (except to refute false teachings).
 I certainly do not use the word lucifer to refer to Satan.
 Satan is not the Bright Morning Star!
 Satan is not the Light of the world!
-Though it is the only accurate use of the word, I do not even use the word lucifer to refer to the Bright Morning Star, our LORD Jesus Christ.
+Though it would constitute the only accurate use of the word, I do not even use the word lucifer to refer to the Bright Morning Star, our LORD Jesus Christ.
 The words Bright Morning Star are perfectly sufficient.

 There are five (5) total occurrences of the word lucifer/luciferum in the Latin Vulgate, the first two (2) of which have been explored in detail, above.